topkecleon/telegram-bot-bash/doc/6_reference.md

 *usage:*  jssh_newDB "filename"

 ##### jssh_checkDB
-Check if DB name respects the rules mentioned above and returns the real/final path to DB file.
+Check if DB name respects the rules mentioned above and print to STDOUT  the real/final path to DB file.
 Used internally by all jssh DB functions, but can also used to get the real filename for a jssh DB.

+An error is returned and nothing is printed if the given filename is not valid

 *usage:*  jssh_checkDB "filename"